Singapore to start Phase 3 of COVID-19 reopening on Dec 28

 Bringing the pandemic under control took “a tremendous effort and some good luck”, said Mr Lee, adding that defences against COVID-19 are now much stronger.

-“I am grateful that Singaporeans have complied with the spirit, and not just the letter of the rules.
-We stayed united, kept up our guard, and did not allow ourselves to become complacent,” he said.
+“I am very grateful that Singaporeans have complied with the spirit, and not just the letter of the rules.
+We stayed united, kept up our guard, and did not allow ourselves to become complacent over time,” he said.

 “We can be proud of how far we have come.”